 Then later in the year we’ll be using them as part of our community unit when we create a little town using boxes.

-If you're hoping to add some constructive, educational play into your day, I highly recommend you check out the Hot Wheels site.
-They have some great lessons you can get for free.
+If you’re hoping to add some constructive, educational play into your day, I highly recommend Hot Wheels.